yanzhicong/kgraph-win/README.md

-This repo is modified to work under Windows with Python3.7 and Visual Studio
+This repo is modified to work under Windows with Python3.7 and Visual Studio 2015(vc140)

 # Note : Build Boost on windows machine

-Its a really tough thing, for the pre-build installer on Boost website are built with python2 and do not support python3, I need to rebuild it from the source.
-I summaries the right step in the following:
+It's a really tough work, for the pre-build installer on Boost website are built with python2 and do not support python3, I need to rebuild it from the source.
+I summary the right steps in the following:

 1. Download boost 1.64.0 source code zip and unzip into any position(please make sure is the right version).
 2. Modify the following file: .\libs\python\src\converter\builtin_converters.cpp(51)